Model United Nations: Bangladesh

-Model United Nations is practiced in Bangladesh since 2002, when the Model United Nations on Combating Terrorism – Bangladesh Model United Nations first took place.
-Since then, plenty of model United Nations conferences have been held in the country.
-But the concept of MUN became a popular one in Bangladesh from 2013.
+Model United Nations has been practiced in Bangladesh since 2002, when the Model United Nations on Combating Terrorism – Bangladesh Model United Nations first took place.
+Since then, plenty of Model United Nations conferences have been held in the country.
+Model United Nations became a popular simulation in Bangladesh around 2013.

-MUN in Bangladesh grew rapidly after the formation of the first university based MUN club of the country Dhaka University Model United Nations Association in 2011.
-Dhaka University National Model United Nations (DUNMUN) started from 2012.
+MUN in Bangladesh grew rapidly after the formation of the first university-based MUN club of the country, Dhaka University Model United Nations Association, in 2011.
+Dhaka University National Model United Nations (DUNMUN) started in 2012.

-China
+Mainland China

-Model United Nations first came to China in 1995, when the China Foreign Affairs University held the country's first collegiate model United Nations conferences.
-Arriving in Chinese high schools in 2005, model UN expanded rapidly.
-Peking University (PKU) students, after attending Harvard's HMUN, organized the first national model UN conference for high school students in China.
+Model United Nations first came to mainland China in 1995, when the China Foreign Affairs University held the country's first collegiate model United Nations conferences.
+Arriving in mainland Chinese high schools in 2005, Model UN expanded rapidly.
+Peking University (PKU) students, after attending Harvard's HMUN, organized the first national model UN conference for high school students in mainland China.
 PKU's conference was initially backed by UNA-USA, however support was curtailed in 2010 due to the Great Recession.

-Between 2005 and 2010, national model United Nations conferences such as those organized by PKU and the rivaling Fudan University in Shanghai drew the best high school students from around the country, who competed for limited spaces.
+Between 2005 and 2010, national Model United Nations conferences such as those organized by PKU and the rivaling Fudan University in Shanghai drew the best high school students from around the country, who competed for limited spaces.
 Over time, lesser-known national conferences, as well as regional and even local conferences for high school students, began to develop and gradually spread to cities beyond Beijing and Shanghai.

-One major conference is the Annual NEOMUN conference, also known as SCAMUN by internal members.

-Most model United Nations conferences in China are organized through private or academic enterprises, however some government-affiliated MUNs have also flourished, and recently, unofficial student-run grassroots conferences have begun to dominate the Chinese MUN scene.
+Most Model United Nations conferences in mainland China are organized through private or academic enterprises; however, some government-affiliated MUNs have also flourished, and recently, unofficial student-run grassroots conferences have begun to dominate the Chinese MUN scene.

-MITMUNC China was jointly organized online by ASDAN and the Massachusetts Institute of Technology in 2020.

 India

 Delegates from across India attend the Doon School Model United Nations.
 The Harvard MUN India hosted over 1700 attendees in 2019.
+Delegates also participate in the I.I.M.U.N.